 This blouse is all about the back.
 Views A and B have a contrast fabric back inset.
 Views C and D have a cut out “peek a boo” back also with contrast fabrics for the yoke back and sleeve.
 There are two options for sleeves, short and elbow length.

-Otherwise, the pattern is easy to follow.
-For this blouse, I chose view D. I didn’t make a contrasting yoke back and sleeve and instead used the same fabric for the whole blouse.
-I chose crepe de chine for my fabric but other suggestions include challis, lightweight linen types, silky types, jersey and crepe back satin (for the contrasting pieces).
+This pattern is easy to follow.
+My first view to sew up for this pattern was view D. I didn’t make a contrasting yoke back and sleeve and instead used the same fabric for the whole blouse.
+Fabric suggestions include challis, lightweight linen types, silky types, jersey and crepe back satin (for the contrasting pieces).
+I chose a flowery crepe de chine for my fabric.

 I also made view B using a light brown challis for the main fabric and a crepe de chine for the contrasting piece.
 I didn’t feel that the two together flowed well for some reason.
 I ended up removing the contrasting piece and trying to put another contrasting piece in.
 Bad idea, I should have left it alone because I couldn’t figure out how to do that without it looking terrible.
 I ended up putting the blouse in the time out basket to tackle again later.
 Sadly, I think that eventually it will end up in the wastebasket.
 Or at least my bag of remnants to use for another project.

 I also made a third blouse but hacked it so that there would be no cut out in the back.
 So all in all, I have made 3 items using this pattern with only one not surviving which is the view.
 I probably won’t sew up View B again.
 I don’t see it turning out for me.
 But I will probably sew up view D again and this time try a contrasting piece.
 That would be a great use for a remnant in my remnant bag.

 I would recommend this pattern especially since there are 4 styles that you can make with one pattern.
 It’s a very pretty blouse that’s all about the back and it goes great with jeans.